PROFILE

 parallel.

-Armistice negotiations began in July 1951,
+Armistice negotiations began in July 1951, but

-but hostilities continued until July 27, 1953.
+hostilities continued until July 27, 1953.
+On

-On that date, at Panmunjom, the military
+that date, at Panmunjom, the military commanders

-commanders of the North Korean People's Army,
+of the North Korean People's Army, the Chinese

-the Chinese People's Volunteers, and the UNC
+People's Volunteers, and the UNC signed an

-signed an armistice agreement.
-Neither the
+armistice agreement.
+Neither the United States

-through the UNC.
-No comprehensive peace
+UNC.
+No comprehensive peace agreement has

-agreement has replaced the 1953 armistice pact.
+replaced the 1953 armistice pact.

 GOVERNMENT AND POLITICAL CONDITIONS